 He would be happy to supervise PhD students interested in regulation and governance, particularly those interested in food or consumer protection.
 Information about the School of Law PhD programme and how to apply can be found here: https://www.nottingham.ac.uk/law/study/postgraduate-research/index.aspx.
 Information about scholarships can be found here: https://www.nottingham.ac.uk/law/study/postgraduate-research/funding.aspx.

 He is a member of the University of Nottingham Commercial Law Centre.
 Information about the Centre can be found here: http://nottingham.ac.uk/clc.

-Richard's area of expertise is regulation and governance, and particularly the regulation of food.
+Richard's area of expertise is regulation and governance, and particularly the regulation of food and technology.

 Richard teaches Tort, Advanced Tort, Consumer Protection and Contract on the undergraduate program, and International Consumer Protection on the LLM.

 Richard's research interests focus on food and regulation.
 He is interested in regulatory investigation and enforcement, and has conducted research within local authorities examining the practices of… read more